This article will help you remove Dig.coinup.org completely. Follow the browser hijacker removal instructions given at the end of the article.

 How to Remove Dig.coinup.org from Windows.

-Step 3: Clean any registries, created by Dig.coinup.org on your computer.
+Step 4: Clean Any registries, Created by Dig.coinup.org on Your PC.

 The usually targeted registries of Windows machines are the following: